 In May 2010, a spin-off company NComVA AB was created by Prof. Jern together with Tobias Åström, Dr Patrik Lundblad and Dr Ho Van Quan.

-NCVA will, however, continue its applied research and present advanced geovisual analytics and information visualization software technology for education and research usage.
+NCVA continues its applied research and present advanced geovisual analytics and information visualization software technology for education and research usage.